Menu

 Focus on feeling healthy.
 Aim to be able to play with your child without heavy fatigue, to get through work without brain fog and live a life uninterrupted by your thyroid.

-I was slimmer two years ago due to my eating disorder but was I healthier?
+I was slimmer two years ago due to an eating disorder but was I healthier?
 I was tired all the time, had sleep issues, muscle aches and pains… it didn’t reflect how I felt inside.

 And remember that the BMI scale used especially here in the UK isn’t perfect.
 I’m classed as overweight on it but I feel like I’m an ideal weight.
 The weight my body likes to be and sits at when I feel healthy.
 Don’t focus on the amount of calories you consume, focus on the nutrients and value of the food.
 They have the power to do so much!